PrefectHQ/prefect/docs/guides/webhooks.md

 {{ body|tojson }}
 ```

-This template accepts the incoming body (assuming it was in JSON format) and just passes
+This template accepts the incoming body (assuming it was in JSON format) and passes
 it through unmodified.
 This allows a `POST` of a partial Prefect event as in this
 example: